Memories In Clay, Northville, $99.99

 Wolverines will weep upon receipt of this perfect lunch from A2's iconic deli.
 As Oprah said, Zingerman's sandwiches are an 11 on a scale of 1 to 5.
 Included in the kit are: Jewish Rye (Pumpernickel in Brooklyn Reuben), sliced deli meat, freshly sliced Emmentaler Swiss cheese, Zingermans potato chips, coleslaw, Sauerkraut, Russian dressing, garlicky pickles, and Magic Brownie Bites.
-It serves 3-4, and there is an option for a larger kit that serves 6-8.
+It serves 3-4 or there is an option for a larger kit that serves 6-8.

-Grand Traverse Pie Company, Traverse City, $29.99
+Grand Traverse Pie Company, Traverse City, $32.99

 As actor Judy Greer once told us, "You have to get a cherry pie from Traverse City.
-Holy Buckets!"
-This top-seller is made with tart Michigan Montmorency cherries, sweetened up with love and a toasty crumb topping.
-The Cherry Crumb version is even the "Signature Pie" of the National Cherry Festival held in July in Traverse City every year.
-Serve it up to your guests for the holidays or send it to loved ones to serve it up to theirs.
+Holy buckets!"
+This top-seller from Grand Traverse Pie Company is made with tart Michigan Montmorency cherries baked into a mouth-watering flaky crust.
+For only $5 you can even add a personalized message up to 10 characters made from cuts of pie crust.
+Serve it up to your own guests for the holidays or send it to loved ones to serve to theirs.

-Germack, Detroit, $80.00
+Germack, Detroit, $14.25

 Trenary Home Bakery, Trenary, $4.75

-Livnfresh, Gaylord, $52.00
+Livnfresh, Gaylord, $54.99

-Epiphany Glass Studios, Pontiac, $25.00
+Epiphany Glass Studios, Pontiac, $28.00

 Whether for the recently engaged, or just a jewelry lover, this elegant ringholder is a work of art on its own.
 Each piece is handmade so the color and pattern may vary slightly, making it truly a one-of-a-kind gift.
 Choose between a heart-shape or round.

-Cyberoptix, Detroit, $45.00
+Cyberoptix, Detroit, $36.00